Nexus-Mods/NexusMods.App/docs/decisions/backend/0010-advanced-installer-suggestions.md

 # Advanced Installer: Suggestions

+( Tracked by: <I'll Add A Link Here Right before Merging> ) ( Note: The filtering algorithms here are considered an iterative improvement, not part of Min Viable Product for this feature )

 This document describes the design of the 'Suggestions' system within Advanced Installer, pictured in the following mockup below: